Code-4-Community/learning-resources/jumpstart-week-5/README.md

 An `Externals` class (sometimes abbreviated to `externs`) can allow us to do that.
 We can define a `public static class Externals` as a nested class in `PostsRouter`, which has a method `public Router getRouter(Vertx vertx)`, which we'll use to do so.
-In the default `Externals` (the one in `PostsRouter`), for now we'll just have that single `getRouter` method.
+In the default `Externals` (the one in `PostsRouter`), we'll start out just having that single `getRouter` method.
 Then, in our test class, we'll extend that `Externals` class with a new `TestExternals` class, and override the `getRouter` method to have it return our custom router object.
-This can be applied in many different ways for times where you need to override behavior in dependencies which is hard to test with.
+This can be applied in many different ways for times where you need to override behavior in dependencies needed for testing.

 This is what our `PostsRouter` looked like initially:
 ```java